An Introduction to Flow Matching and Diffusion Models: Introduction

 \subsection{Overview}

 In recent years, we all have witnessed a tremendous revolution in artificial intelligence (AI).
-Image generators like \themeit{Stable Diffusion 3} can generate photorealistic and artistic images across a diverse range of styles, video models like Meta's \themeit{Movie Gen Video} can generate highly realistic movie clips, and large language models like \themeit{ChatGPT} can generate seemingly human-level responses to text prompts.
+Image generators like \themeit{Nano Banana} or \themeit{Stable Diffusion 3} can generate photorealistic and artistic images across a diverse range of styles, video models like Meta's \themeit{VEO-3} can generate highly realistic movie clips, and large language models like \themeit{ChatGPT} can generate seemingly human-level responses to text prompts.
 At the heart of this revolution lies a new ability of AI systems: the ability to \themebf{generate} objects.
 While previous generations of AI systems were mainly used for \themebf{prediction}, these new AI system are creative: they dream or come up with new objects based on user-specified input.
 Such \themebf{generative AI} systems are at the core of this recent AI revolution.

 The goal of this class is to teach you two of the most widely used generative AI algorithms: \themebf{denoising diffusion models} \citep{song2020score} and \themebf{flow matching} \citep{lipman2022flow,liu2022flow, albergo2023stochastic, lipman2024flow}.
-These models are the backbone of the best image, audio, and video generation models (e.g., \themeit{Stable Diffusion 3} and \themeit{Movie Gen Video}), and have most recently became the state-of-the-art in scientific applications such as protein structures (e.g., \themeit{AlphaFold3} is a diffusion model).
+These models are the backbone of the best image, audio, and video generation models (e.g., \themeit{Nano Banana}, \themeit{FLUX}, or \themeit{VEO-3}), and have most recently became the state-of-the-art in scientific applications such as protein structures (e.g., \themeit{AlphaFold3} is a diffusion model).
 Without a doubt, understanding these models is truly an extremely useful skill to have.